Markus Gabriel

-Markus Gabriel ([ˈɡaːbʁiˌeːl]; born April 6, 1980) is a German philosopher and author at the University of Bonn.
+Markus Gabriel ([ˈɡaːbʁiˌeːl]; born 6 April 1980) is a German philosopher and author at the University of Bonn.
 In addition to his more specialized work, he has also written popular books about philosophical issues.

 Career

 Gabriel was educated in philosophy and Ancient Greek in Germany.
 After completing his doctorate and habilitation at Heidelberg University, he held a faculty position at New School for Social Research.
-He then came to the University of Bonn, where he holds the chair for Epistemology, Modern and Contemporary Philosophy and is Director of the International Centre for Philosophy.
+He then came to the University of Bonn, where he holds the chair for Epistemology, Modern and Contemporary Philosophy, and is Director of the International Centre for Philosophy.
 Gabriel has also been a visiting professor at University of California, Berkeley.
+From 2022 to 2024, he worked (together with Anna Katsman) as academic director at The New Institute in Hamburg.

 Work

 Gabriel argues against Physicalism, Moral nihilism, and Neurocentrism.

 Physicalism

 In 2013, Gabriel wrote Transcendental Ontology: Essays in German Idealism.
 In the Notre Dame Philosophical Reviews Sebastian Gardner wrote that the work is "Gabriel's most comprehensive presentation to date, in English, of his reading of German Idealism" and notes that "due to its compression of a wealth of ideas into such a short space, the book demands quite a lot from its readers."